-- G1 WDOUT WATCHDOG and/or Clock Monitor dedicated output - G7 CKO Oscillator dedicated output or general purpose input
+- G1 WDOUT WATCHDOG and/or Clock Monitor dedicated output - G7 CKO Oscillator dedicated output or general purpose

 Port C is an 8-bit I/O port.
-The 28-pin device does not have a full complement of Port C pins.
+The 40-pin device does not have a full complement of Port C pins.
 The unavailable pins are not terminated.
 A read operation for these unterminated pins will return unpredictable values.

-Port I is an 8-bit Hi-Z input port.
+Port I is an 8-bit Hi-Z input port, and also provides the analog inputs to the A/D converter.
 The 28-pin device does not have a full complement of Port I pins.
 The unavailable pins are not terminated (i.e. they are floating).
 A read operation from these unterminated pins will return unpredictable values.
 The user should ensure that the software takes this into account by either masking out these inputs, or else restricting the accesses to bit operations only.
 If unterminated, Port I pins will draw power only when addressed.
 The I port leakage current may be higher in 28-pin devices.